-Students who were in grade 9 in 2010 have been interviewed since then on a regular basis within the National Educational Panel Study (NEPS).
+Students who were in grade 9 in 2010 were interviewed since then on a regular basis within the National Educational Panel Study (NEPS).
 After the first funding period, the NEPS-consortium excluded former students of special schools from the main sample in December 2013.
 Therefore, there was a need for external funding to continue with the “special school sample”.

 There is a lack of data on educational trajectories and transitions of former students who graduated from special schools.
-However, NEPS data allows an analysis of transitions from general school systems to either a transition or a vocational training system (after grade nine or ten).
+However, NEPS data allowed an analysis of transitions from general school systems to either a transition or a vocational training system (after grade nine or ten).
 Nevertheless, it is not known if those transitions succeed or fail.

 - How do they proceed through different educational stages (after grade nine or ten)?